 Andrew “TidesofTime” Biessener

 Former Dota 2 and Hearthstone player Andrew “TidesofTime” Biessener has transitioned to LoR and he’s climbing the ladder quickly.
 TidesofTime doesn’t always have a lot to say, but his play speaks for itself.
-He also doesn’t make excuses for misplays and is willing to take the time to explain where the better line of play was.
+He also doesn’t make excuses for misplays and is willing to take the time to explain what the better play was.
 TidesofTime is good about answering questions from the chat, too, and has solid Constructed deckbuilding skills.

 Saucymailman has one of the best Twitch names and he’s talented when it comes to playing CCGs.
 Most notably known for streaming Hearthstone, Saucymailman has also added LoR to his lineup.
 He’s already put out solid content on how to build a budget deck, which is ideal for FTP players.
 Saucymailman takes the time to explain the strengths and weaknesses of his constructed decks, too.